jbabcanec/VirtualJournal/README.md

 # VirtualJournal

 VirtualJournal is a journaling application that combines text-to-speech and AI assistance to create seamless journal entries.
 This makes use of the GPT-4 Engine and can be used with your OpenAI API key.
+Please make a file in your directory called credentials.txt with your API key.

 ## Description